openstack/monasca-api/devstack/README.md

 # Monasca DevStack Plugin

-The Monasca DevStack plugin works on Ubuntu 16.04 (Xenial) though note issues and workarounds noted below under 'Using Vagrant' if using a virtualbox vm image.
+The Monasca DevStack plugin currently only works on Ubuntu 16.04 (Xenial).
+More Linux Distributions will be supported in the future.

 Running the Monasca DevStack plugin requires a machine with 10GB of RAM.